-- 1) Highway Diesel Vehicles: Funding can cover up to 75% of the cost (labor and equipment) of replacing a diesel engine with a 2013 model year or newer engine certified to EPA emission standards, or with an electric motor or an electric power source.
-Highway engine emission standards are on EPA's website at:
+2) Highway Diesel Vehicles:

+a) Funding can cover up to 40% of the cost (labor and equipment) of replacing a diesel engine with a 2018 model year or newer engine certified to EPA emission standards.
+Highway engine emission standards are on EPA's website at: www.epa.gov/emission-standards-reference-guide/epa-emission-standards-heavy-duty-highway-engines-and-vehicles.